zvkoli/CryptoList/README.md

 ## Getting Started

-First, enter the following commands in order to run the development server:
+To run the project locally, execute the following commands in order:

 ```bash
 npm install          # Install dependencies